 While both Penal Code Sections 1604 and 1026.2 contain explicit procedural deadlines, a defendant may not have readily available remedies for the violation of the statutory provisions by the treatment providers or the court.

-Recently, a Court of Appeals found that a trial court had good cause to delay transferring a hospitalized defendant to CONREP following a successful outpatient placement hearing, where CONREP informed the court that it could take “several months” to place defendant, and three different programs had rejected defendant as not suitable.
+Recently, a Court of Appeals found that a trial court had good cause to delay transferring a hospitalized defendant to CONREP following a successful outpatient placement hearing, where CONREP informed the court that it could take “several months” to place the defendant.
+Three different programs had rejected the defendant as not suitable.
 (People v.
 Parker (App.
 4 Dist.
 2014) 231 Cal.App.4th 1423, rehearing denied, review filed, review denied.)

 This indicates that a delay in placement following a favorable ruling is not necessarily grounds for appellate relief.